subscribe | donate | contact

 I saw it then, a donut shop right ahead of us at the intersection.

-Whatever threat this smiling stranger—maybe five foot eight—might represent stemmed more from his assault on my sense of social convention than anything else.
+Whatever threat this smiling stranger—maybe five foot eight—might represent stemmed more from his assault on my sense of propriety than anything else.
 Besides, there were two of us.

-Walking in, we found a booth and sat down, Malcolm and I facing the stranger across the table.
+Walking in, we found a booth and sat down, Malcolm and I facing the stranger.

 “What’s your name?”